Budget Friendly Eats

 Ginza Kagari

 My take: Eight counter seats in a back alley a few minutes from Ginza Station, looks like a sushi bar from the inside.
-The chicken paitan broth is thick and creamy in a way that most ramen is not, simmered for hours and it shows from the first sip.
-Get the truffle version if it is on the menu.
-Look for the Soba sign outside or you will walk past it.
+The chicken paitan broth is thick and creamy, more like a soup than typical ramen, simmered for hours.
+Get the truffle version if it's on the menu.
+Look for the Soba sign outside or you'll walk past it.
+Hibiya Park is about 10 minutes away if you want to walk and digest.

 Quick Lunch